Brexit in crisis: EU 'very concerned' by UK plan to break divorce treaty

 Brushing aside warnings from Brussels that breaching the treaty would prevent any trade deal being struck, London said in the proposed legislation that it would ignore parts of the Withdrawal Agreement, which was only signed in January.

-The Internal Markets Bill spells out that certain provisions are “to have effect notwithstanding inconsistency or incompatibility with international or other domestic law”.
+The Internal Market Bill spells out that certain provisions are “to have effect notwithstanding inconsistency or incompatibility with international or other domestic law”.

 The government has said international law would be broken “in a very specific and limited way”.

-Ursula von der Leyen, president of the European Commission, promptly tweeted that she was “very concerned about announcements from the British government on its intentions to breach the Withdrawal Agreement”.
+Ursula von der Leyen, president of the European Commission, promptly tweeted that she was “very concerned” about the British government’s intentions.

-“This would break international law and undermines trust.
-Pacta sunt servanda the foundation of prosperous future relations,” she said.
-The Latin phrase, meaning “agreements must be kept”, is a basic principle of international law.
+John Major, a former Conservative prime minister, warned the government that “if we lose our reputation for honouring the promises we make, we will have lost something beyond price that may never be regained”.

-The publication of the bill, on the day the EU’s chief negotiator arrived in London for a fresh round of trade talks, suggested to some that Prime Minister Boris Johnson might be trying to goad the bloc into storming out of those negotiations.
+The bill’s publication, on the day the EU’s chief negotiator arrived in London for a new round of trade talks, suggested to some that Prime Minister Boris Johnson might be trying to goad the bloc into storming out of those negotiations.

 Johnson told parliament the bill was “a legal safety net to protect our country against extreme or irrational interpretations” of the Withdrawal Agreement’s Northern Ireland protocol that could threaten peace in the British province.